Career and College Support

 Lauri DeLaczay

-I have been an Aspire mentor since Fall 2022 working at both Clackamas High School and Adrienne C. Nelson High School.
-I’ve been in the community for 30+ years having graduated from Clackamas Community College, Oregon State University, and Pacific University with a Bachelor in Psychology and Master in Education.
-My first 10 years after college were spent teaching at Oregon Trail Elementary which I loved, then the following 18 years were spent running a startup designing, sourcing, and importing travel and business gear for women.
-In addition, I’ve been part of the National Charity League Sunnyside chapter since 2016.
+I have served as an Aspire mentor since Fall 2022, supporting students at both Clackamas High School and Adrienne C. Nelson High School.
+I’ve been in the community for 35+ years and graduated from CCC, OSU, and Pacific University, earning a Bachelor’s degree in Psychology and a Master’s in Teaching.
+My first decade after college was spent teaching at Oregon Trail Elementary—a role I truly loved—before spending 18 years running a startup focused on designing, sourcing, and importing travel and business gear for women.
+I recently completed the UC Berkeley Ext Certificate in College Admissions and Career Planning, strengthening my ability to support students as they navigate both college pathways and career exploration.

 Blair Wardwell